 The 1935 church can clearly be seen as the simple rectangle that forms the nave and sanctuary, together with part of the south aisle.
 This is rendered externally (apart from some flint work at the west end) and has plain round-arched windows.
-The architects were James O’Hanlon Hughes (1894-1967) and Geoffrey Welch.
+The architects were James O’Hanlon Hughes (1894-1967) and his occasional collaborator Geoffrey Webb.
 Hughes was born in Glasgow and was in private practice in London from 1918-1940 and was with the Office of Public Works in Dublin from 1940-1956.
-As well as working as an architect he published two volumes of his poetry.
+As well as working as an architect he published two volumes of poetry.
 This simple church was aggrandised by Towner in 1969 with the addition of a gabled north aisle and northwest tower with pyramid roof and an extension to the south aisle.
-Towner’s work is executed in irregularly coursed re-constituted stone and has flat-headed domestic style windows with stone mullions.
+Towner’s work is executed in irregularly coursed reconstituted stone and has flat-headed domestic style windows with stone mullions.

 Original Date: 1935